lfit/releng-docs/docs/jenkins.rst

 Jenkins Job Builder translates YAML code to job configuration suitable for consumption by Jenkins.
-When testing new Jenkins Jobs in the :ref:`lfdocs-jenkins-sandbox`, you will need to use the `jenkins-jobs` executable to translate a set of jobs into their XML descriptions and upload them to the Jenkins Sandbox server.
+When testing new Jenkins Jobs in the :doc:`Jeknins Sandbox <jenkins-sandbox>`, you will need to use the ``jenkins-jobs`` executable to translate a set of jobs into their XML descriptions and upload them to the Jenkins Sandbox server.

 Install JJB
 -----------